lyndon025/playtested/src/content/article/2023-02-25-a-thought-provoking-visual-novel--first-impressions---pitstop-in-purgatory.md

 ---
-title: "A thought provoking visual novel | First Impressions - Pitstop in Purgatory"
+author: lyndonguitar
+category: Review
-description: "Pitstop in Purgatory is a visual novel and point-and-click adventure hybrid developed by Tymedust Games in a two-month timeframe, which is surprising considering the compelling writing."
+description: Pitstop in Purgatory is a visual novel and point-and-click adventure hybrid developed by Tymedust Games in a two-month timeframe, which is surprising considering the compelling writing.
+featured: false
 pubDate: 2023-02-25
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "pitstop-in-purgatory"]
+tags:
-featured: false
+- taptap
+- pitstop-in-purgatory
-thumb: "/images/reviews/2023-02-25-a-thought-provoking-visual-novel--first-impressions---pitstop-in-purgatory-0.avif"
+thumb: /images/reviews/2023-02-25-a-thought-provoking-visual-novel--first-impressions---pitstop-in-purgatory-0.avif
+title: A thought provoking visual novel | First Impressions - Pitstop in Purgatory
 ---

 <div class="gallery">